skrey/yellow-extensions/traffic/README.md

 ## How to create traffic analytics?

 The traffic analytics are available at the [command line](https://github.com/datenstrom/yellow-plugins/tree/master/command).
-It shows referring sites, popular content, search queries and error pages.
+It shows referring sites, popular content, files and search queries.
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php traffic`, you can add optional days, location and file name.
 See example below.

 This plugins analyses your web server logfiles, use [Matomo](https://github.com/datenstrom/yellow-plugins/tree/master/matomo) for more detailed web analytics.